filecoin-project/ref-fvm/README.md

 Here's what you'll find in each directory:

-- `/fvm` 🚧: contains the core of the Filecoin Virtual Machine.
-The key concepts are the `Machine` (an instantiation of the machine, anchored at a specific state root and epoch, ready to intake messages to be applied), the `CallManager` (tracks and manages the call stack for a given message application), the invocation container (which does not have a corresponding struct, but is a logical layer; it is the WASM instance + sandbox under which a given actor in the call stack runs), and the `Kernel` (the environment attached to an invocation container).
-There are two API boundaries in the system: the boundary between the actor code and the Kernel, which is traversed by invoking `Syscalls`, and the boundary between the FVM and the host node, represented by `Externs`.
-Some parts of the FVM are based on the [Forest](https://github.com/ChainSafe/forest) implementation.
+- `/fvm`
+  - The core of the Filecoin Virtual Machine.
+The key concepts are:
+    - `Machine`: an instantiation of the machine, anchored at a specific state root and epoch, ready to intake messages to be applied.
+    - `Executor`: an object to execute messages on a `Machine`.
+    - `CallManager`: tracks and manages the call stack for a given message.
+    - Invocation container (conceptual layer, not explicitly appearing in code): the WASM instance + sandbox under which a given actor in the call stack runs.
+    - `Kernel`: the environment attached to an invocation container for external interactions.
+  - There are two API boundaries in the system:
+    1. the boundary between the actor code and the Kernel, which is traversed by invoking `Syscalls`.
+    2. the boundary between the FVM and the host node, represented by `Externs`.
+  - Some parts of the FVM are based on the [Forest](https://github.com/ChainSafe/forest) implementation.
+- `/sdk`
+  - Reference SDK implementation to write Filecoin native actors, used by the canonical built-in actors through the Actors FVM Runtime shim.
-- `/sdk` 🚧: the SDK used by FVM actors, written in Rust and serving as a reference implementation.
-Used by the canonical built-in actors.
-User-defined FVM actors written in Rust can also use this SDK, although alternatives may emerge in the community.
-Similarly, we expect community teams to develop SDKs in other WASM-compilable languages such as Swift, Kotlin (using Kotlin Native), and even Go (via the TinyGo compiler).
+  - User-defined FVM actors written in Rust can also use this SDK, although it is currently quite rough around the edges.
+In the next weeks, we expect to sweeten it for improved developer experience.
+  - Alternative SDKs will emerge in the community.
+We also expect community teams to develop SDKs in other WASM-compilable languages such as Swift, Kotlin (using Kotlin Native), and even Go (via the TinyGo compiler).
+- `/actors`
-- `/actors` 🚧: the canonical built-in actors, adapted to be deployed _inside_ the FVM, with trimmed down dependencies, and their Runtime bridging to the FVM SDK.
+  - the canonical built-in actors, adapted to be deployed _inside_ the FVM, with trimmed down dependencies, and their Runtime bridging to the FVM SDK.
 Largely based off the [Forest](https://github.com/ChainSafe/forest) implementation.
+- `/shared`
-- `/shared` 🚧: a crate of core types and primitives shared between the FVM and the SDK.
+  - A crate of core types and primitives shared between the FVM and the SDK.
+- `/cgo`
-- `/cgo` 🚧: components serving the Cgo boundary between Go and Rust.
+  - Components serving the Cgo boundary between Go and Rust.
 Concretely, today it contains a blockstore adapter used to inject a blockstore owned by Go code, to the FVM built in Rust.
+- `/ipld`
-- `/lib` and `/ipld` 🚧: various libraries, mostly related to IPLD data processing.
-Some of them are based off, and adapted, from the [Forest](https://github.com/ChainSafe/forest) implementation.
+  - IPLD libraries.
+Some of which are based on, and adapted from, the [Forest](https://github.com/ChainSafe/forest) implementation.
+- `/examples`
-- `/examples` 🚧: a directory eventually containing actor examples.
+  - A directory eventually containing actor examples.

+## Maturity roadmap

+- Alpha:
+  - Focus: theoretical correctness.
+  - Declared when: all test vectors passing, integrated into Lotus via FFI.
+  - Estimated: end of January '22.
+- Beta:
+  - Declared when: all test vectors passing, integrated into Lotus, syncing mainnet consistently, keeping up with chain consistently.
+  - Focus: production-readiness, performance, live consensus correctness.
+  - Estimated: late February '22.
+- RC:
+  - Declared when: all of the above + integrated into a second client (likely Forest), successfully syncing mainnet on all.
+  - Focus:
+  - Estimated: March '22.
+- Final:
+  - Declared when: FVM is securing mainnet, i.e. when M1 from the [FVM milestone roadmap](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/) is reached.
+  - Estimated: end of March '22.

 ## License